The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Many people sell their houses in their home country to buy a lovely apartment, house or villa in Spain.

-Although this isn’t a bad idea, in the long run, you need to be sure that Spain is the country for you.
+Although this isn’t a bad idea, you need to be sure that Spain is the country for you in the long run.

-If you aren’t sure if you will like or dislike life in Spain, a great alternative is to rent a flat for a few months before buying a property.
+If you are unsure if you will like or dislike life in Spain, renting a flat for a few months before buying a property is a great alternative.

-Renting a flat in Spain isn’t expensive – except for popular destinations such as Madrid and Barcelona where the average rent price increases, therefore it’s a good idea.
+Renting a flat in Spain isn’t very expensive compared to other countries, except in popular destinations such as Madrid and Barcelona, where the average rent is higher.
+Therefore, it’s a good idea.

 5. Being unaware of cultural aspects

 Spain’s culture is rich and diverse from region to region.
-Of course, you can find similarities across the country, but researching a little bit about the region you’ll live in, does help.
+Of course, there are similarities across the country, but researching a little bit about the region you’ll live in does help.

 One of the cultural shocks that many expats experience in Spain is how close locals get.
 They don’t keep a distance; they greet new people by giving two kisses on the cheeks rather than shaking hands, and if you’re tapped on the shoulder to get your attention, don’t get scared.